andrewrgoss/andrewrgoss.com/content/post/ssh_gitbash_tortoisegit.md

 ![TortoiseGit Clone](/img/post/tortoisegit_clone.png "TortoiseGit Clone")

 Hit 'OK' and that's it!
-You now have a SSH repository on your Windows machine that you can push passwordless changes with using either the TortoiseGit GUI or the command line with Git Bash.
+You now have a SSH repository on your Windows machine that you can push passwordless changes with using either the TortoiseGit GUI or the command line with Git Bash (or Cygwin).
 I tend to use TortoiseGit for one-off commits and automated deployment scripts through the command line for repositories I am frequently making changes to.
 Regardless of approach, it is nice to have TortoiseGit installed on your Windows machine to easily visually identify any uncommitted changes for a repository.

 ![TortoiseGit Repo](/img/post/tortoisegit_repo.png "TortoiseGit Repo")